6E - Mrs Ellis

 6M - Mr Morley

-Mrs Thornton also teaches maths in Year 6
+Mrs Thornton teaches maths sessions in the afternoons to some pupils

 We are delighted to share an overview of the exciting learning journey awaiting our Year 6 pupils this Autumn term.
 The term commenced with an engaging trip to Thorpe Woodlands, setting a dynamic tone for the academic year ahead.